-Recognised as a common type of security breach, whilst often innocent, in the scenario above you can see some of the consequences of tailgating.
-But, tailgating can also expose your employees and assets to unknown risks from people outside of the organisation, who may wish to cause harm.
+Recognised as a common type of security breach and, whilst often innocent, tailgating can expose your employees and assets to unknown risks from people outside of the organisation, who may wish to cause harm.

 While training for authorised users on awareness and security protocol is helpful, installing entrance control turnstiles is a more effective method of enforcing entry to one authorised individual at a time.

 For example, the Fastlane Speedgate and Fastlane Plus ranges use advanced infrared technology to optimise and monitor the passage of individuals entering and leaving a facility, and fast-acting glass barriers or barrier arms to physically deter unauthorised access and detect tailgating as close as 5mm, only allowing one user to enter per valid credential presented.